 - tomato-based soups

 Sending shelf-stable proteins in a care package is pretty darn easy.
-While it might depend on your recipient’s dietary restrictions and workout regimen (if they have one), there are a lot of options to keep it gastronomically interesting and to meet their needs.
+While it might depend on your recipient’s dietary restrictions and workout regimen (if they have one), there are a lot of options to keep it gastronomically interesting and meet nutrition needs.

 - flax seeds